 Know Your Rights: Fact Sheets About Disability Laws

-These fact sheets provide information about U.S. laws that protect the rights of people with disabilities.
+These fact sheets provide information about U.S. laws that protect the rights of people with disabilities, plus one on finding social support for community participation.
 RTC researchers and staff created them as a resource for participants in our current intervention, the Research and Training Center on Promoting Interventions for Community Living (RTC/PICL).

 - Americans with Disabilities Act Fact Sheet

 - 2010 Standards for Accessible Design Fact Sheet

 - Olmstead U.S. Supreme Court Decision Fact Sheet

 Advocacy Training Package: A Step-by-Step Guide to Advocating for Change for People with Disabilities (PDF)

 This 2018 training manual teaches people with disabilities and others to advocate effectively for their disability-related concerns.
 It updates the Action Letter Portfolio (see below) with new chapters on using email and social media to make change.
 Author: E Zhang.

 NOTE: This PDF contains fillable Word forms.
 If your browser doesn't support it, you can 1) download the document and open it with Adobe or 2) download these Word forms: Advocacy Concern Task Analysis and Advocacy Letter Template.